adam12/adam12/README.md

 # Hello 👋

-I'm [Adam][1].
-I'm a long-time software developer and entrepreneuer based in the Niagara region of Canada.
+I'm [Adam][1], a long-time software developer and entrepreneur based in the Niagara region of Canada.
 Most of the time I provide consulting to other organizations through my consultancy, [Mediadrive][2].
 But you might also find me working on one of my startups or micro-bets, such as [DNSLint][3].